Can an adoption be reversed to transfer parental responsibility?

 Answer:

-Adoptions are generally not "reversible", as long as legal requirements were followed and there was no fraud, etc. The adoptive parents would need to voluntarily relinquish their parental rights and the biological parents would need to petition the court to have parental rights reinstated.
+Adoptions are generally not reversible if all legal requirements were met and there was no fraud.
+To transfer parental responsibility, the adoptive parents must voluntarily relinquish their parental rights.
+Then, the biological parents need to petition the court to have their parental rights reinstated.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.